Earning Credit by Demonstrated Mastery (CDM)

-- During the testing window students will take an exam (known as Phase 1) to demonstrate they have mastered the essential standards in the selected course.
-Students with a score of 90 and above on CTE post-assessments, NC Final exams and teacher made exams, and Level V and above for EOCs will continue to Phase 2.
+- CDM Phase 1 - during the testing window, students take an exam to demonstrate that they have mastered many of the essential standards of the selected course.
+Students with a score of 90 and above on CTE post-assessments, NC Final exams, and locally developed exams and Level V and above for EOCs will continue to Phase 2.
 Student results will be shared with students and families as soon as scores are returned from the state.

-- Students who continue to Phase 2 will be asked to create a presentation, project, or participate in another form of interview or evaluation with a school-based committee to demonstrate a deep understanding and knowledge of the content.
+- CDM Phase 2 - if eligible to continue to Phase 2, students undergo a local evaluation process to demostrate a deep understanding and knowledge of the content.
 This evaluation may include compiling a portfolio; creating new artifact(s) such as a written paper or multimedia presentation; giving an oral defense or presentation; and/or participating in an interview.
 Timelines for Phase 2 completion vary by course, but generally students should expect to complete Phase 2 work within nine weeks.
-A school-based committee determines the outcome of Phase 2 will be shared with students and families.
+A school-based committee determines the outcome of Phase 2.
+Results will be shared with students and families.